ngs-doo/dsl-json/README.md

 Bean properties, public non-final fields and only classes with empty constructor are supported.
 Only object format is supported.

+**If you are not sure which annotation processor to use, you should probably use the Java8 version instead of the DSL Platform one**.
-Annotation processor can be added as Maven dependency with:
+DSL Platform annotation processor can be added as Maven dependency with:

     <dependency>
       <groupId>com.dslplatform</groupId>
       <artifactId>dsl-json-processor</artifactId>
-      <version>1.8.0</version>
+      <version>1.8.1</version>
       <scope>provided</scope>
     </dependency>

 For use in Android, Gradle can be configured with:

     dependencies {
-      compile 'com.dslplatform:dsl-json:1.8.0'
+      compile 'com.dslplatform:dsl-json:1.8.1'
-      annotationProcessor 'com.dslplatform:dsl-json-processor:1.8.0'
+      annotationProcessor 'com.dslplatform:dsl-json-processor:1.8.1'
     }

 Project examples can be found in [examples folder](examples)